 A/Prof Mellick Chehade is an orthopaedic trauma surgeon with an international reputation in musculoskeletal and trauma education, hip fracture care, surgical wound management, and biomechanical research in fracture healing.
 He is a member of the Global Fragility Fracture Network and Australia and New Zealand Hip Fracture Registry (ANZHFR) and has a special interest in translation of best evidence into practice through policy.

-Dr Helen Barrie is a demographer, gerontologist and University Research Fellow in the School of Social Sciences at the University of Adelaide.
-Her research examines population trends with a research focus on older populations, ageing-in-place and the nexus between living independently, the built environment and access to services and community.
+Dr Helen Barrie is a social gerontologist.
+Dr Barrie is based in The Australian Alliance for Social Enterprise in UniSA Business, Unioversity of South Australia.
+Her research examines population change with a research focus on older populations, housing, ageing-in-place and the nexus between living independently, the built environment and access to services and community.

 Emeritus Professor Derek Frewin AO

 Emeritus Professor Derek Frewin AO is the Independent Chair of the Management Committee of the Centre of Research Excellence in Frailty and Healthy Ageing.
 He is a Clinical Pharmacologist/Cardiovascular Physician by training and is currently a Senior Consultant Physician at the Royal Adelaide Hospital.
 His past roles have included those of being Dean of the Adelaide Medical School, Executive Dean of the Faculty of Health Sciences at the University of Adelaide, Chair of the Committee of Deans of Australian Medical Schools and a Member of the Australian Medical Council.
 Emeritus Professor Frewin has had a long-standing commitment to the care of the elderly and the management of cardiovascular problems in this group.